 - ⅓ cup Reserved cooking water

-- Wash basil and spinach leaves.
+- Wash basil leaves.
 Peel garlic.
 Measure the other ingredients.

 - Take a food processor and add all ingredients.
 Stop and scrape the sides from time to time.
 Blend until you get a thick, stiff paste-like consistency with a little chunkiness.

-- If you want to make it for 2 servings (approx. 4 Tbsp pesto), we recommend using the immersion blender with a narrow but tall container as the container of your food processor might be too big to make such a small amount of pesto.
+- If you want to make it for 2 servings (approx. 4 Tbsp pesto), we recommend using the immersion blender with a narrow but tall container.

 - Take a skillet or frying pan and heat it on low/medium heat.